GoogleChrome/web.dev/src/site/content/en/blog/storage-foundation/index.md

 {% Aside %} The Storage Foundation API achieves fast and predictable performance by implementing its own quota management system.
 Web applications must explicitly ask for capacity before storing any new data.
 This request will be granted according to the browser's quota guidelines.
-Anytime an application starts a new JavaScript execution context (e.g., new tab, new worker, reloading the page), it must make sure it owns sufficient capacity before writing new data. {% endAside %}
+Anytime an application starts a new JavaScript execution context (e.g., a new tab, a new worker, or when reloading the page), it must make sure it owns sufficient capacity before writing any data. {% endAside %}

-- `storageFoundation.releaseCapacity(toBeReleasedCapacity)`: Releases unused capacity (in bytes) from the current execution context.
-Returns a promised that resolves with the remaining amount of capacity available.
+- `storageFoundation.releaseCapacity(toBeReleasedCapacity)`: Releases the specified number of bytes from the current execution context, and returns a promise that resolves with the remaining capacity.
 - `storageFoundation.getRemainingCapacity()`: Returns a promise that resolves with the capacity available for the current execution context.